How Long Does It Take to Build Good Credit From Scratch?

 Secured cards are designed for those with no credit history or those who are rebuilding credit.

 You can open a secured card when you aren’t eligible for other cards because this type of credit card requires a deposit.
-The deposit acts as collateral for the issuer in case you stop making payments, so it’s less risky for them to approve you.
-Secured card deposits are refundable, and many issuers will upgrade you to an unsecured card upon request after you’ve demonstrated you can wisely manage the card.
+The deposit acts as collateral for the issuer if you stop making payments, so it’s less risky for them to approve you.
+Secured card deposits are refundable.
+Many issuers will upgrade you to an unsecured card upon request after you’ve demonstrated you can wisely manage the card.

 Become an Authorized User on Someone Else’s Card

-While you might not be approved for a regular credit card on your own, you could become an authorized user on someone else’s account, like your parents or your spouse’s account.
+While you might not be approved for a regular credit card, you could become an authorized user on someone else’s account, like your parents or spouse’s account.

 If you go this route, the account needs to be in good standing, with a low balance and a history of on-time payments.
 If not, being an authorized user won’t help you build a good credit score.